iotaledger/goshimmer/docs/001-mana_proposal.md

 ```
 In the future, it should be possible to combine `Effective Base Mana 1` and `Effective Base Mana 2` from a `BaseManaVector`
 in arbitrary proportions to arrive at a final mana value that other modules use.
 The `mana package` has these methods
 in place.
-Additionaly, a parameter could be passed to the `getMana` type of exposed functions to set the proportions.
+Additionally, a parameter could be passed to the `getMana` type of exposed functions to set the proportions.

 #### Methods
 The mana plugin should expose utility functions to other modules: